SatoshiAndKin/argobytes-contracts/README.md

 What's an Argobytes?
 It's a non-sense word that makes searching easy.
 I'll probably rename it.

-The initial use of these contracts is atomic arbitrage, but they can be used for combining all sorts of ethereum smart contract functions.
+The initial use of these contracts was atomic arbitrage, but they can be used for combining all sorts of ethereum smart contract functions.

 There are many components: ArgobytesProxy, ArgobytesMulticall, ArgobytesTrader, ArgobytesAuthority, ArgobytesFactory, and a bunch Actions.